electron-userland/spectron/README.md

 * `webdriverLogPath` - String path to a directory where Webdriver will write logs to.
 Setting this option enables `verbose` logging from Webdriver.
 * `webdriverOptions` - Object of additional options for Webdriver
+* `additionalChromeOptions` - Object of additional Chromium options for Webdriver.
+E.g., when testing an electron@2.x application you will want to pass ``{ windowTypes: ['app', 'webview'] }`` in order to be able to access webviews.

 ### Node Integration